ericj303/terraform-doc/terraform-getting-started.md

 # Getting Started with Terraform
 Terraform is the most popular tool for defining and provisioning infrastructure as code (IaC).
-In this tutorial you'll use Terraform to provision a NGINX web server running in a Docker container.
+In this tutorial, you'll use Terraform to provision a NGINX web server running in a Docker container.

 ## Prerequisites